OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

     "Acc5", "Pol1",  "California",  "1",  "10,000,000",   "CA sub-limit",  "1"
     "Acc5", "Pol1",  "New Madrid",  "2",  "5,000,000",   "NM sub-limit",  "1"
     "Acc5", "Pol1",  "US",  "3",  "12,500,000",   "US sub-limit",  "2"

-  e regional sub-limits can be referred to as 'child' conditions, with the US sub-limit referred to as the 'parent' condition.
+The California and New Madrid sub-limits can be referred to as 'child' conditions, with the US sub-limit referred to as the 'parent' condition.

 'Nested' means that all locations in the child sub-limit regions also belong to the parent sub-limit region.

-The regional sub-limits apply first, and the US sub-limit applies second.
-This would result in any combined losses from California and New Madrid exceeding $12.5m being limited.
+The California and New Madrid sub-limits apply first, and the US sub-limit applies second.
+This would result in any combined losses from California and New Madrid exceeding the US sub-limit being limited to $12.5m.
 Then policy terms would apply to the sum of limited US locations and the rest of world locations.

 It is possible to represent an unlimited number of hierarchal conditions in OED, but in practice the number of hierarchal levels rarely exceeds two.